- 13 Feb 2025

 -

-In cases where no user information is passed for the same example, the number of unique users detected completely relies on cookies and is therefore recorded as 3.
+In cases where no user information is passed for the same example, the number of unique users detected completely relies on cookies and is recorded as 3.

 -